hanami/assets/README.md

 `Lotus::Assets` looks at the defined sources and **lazily copies** those files under `public/assets` (by default), before the markup is generated.

-Your destination directory will have the following structure.
+Your public directory will have the following structure.

 ```shell
 % tree public